Distance: 26 miles out and back

 Begin in downtown Cambria (might as well—it’s a great place to stroll, eat, and shop).
 Ride south out of town on Main St. and go L onto clearly-signed Santa Rosa Creek Road as soon as you’re really out of town.

 The route rides up a valley that narrows steadily until it disappears and you’re riding up a steep draw.
 So you begin rolling gently past pretty cattle farms.
-At Mile 5 you pass Lynn Farmhouse, a classic country “gift shop” and pie emporium, and just before then the road begins to get smaller and go up and down and back and forth deliciously, and the scenery turns dense, gorgeous riparian canopy.
+At Mile 5 you pass Linn’s Farmstore, a classic country “gift shop” and pie emporium, and just before then the road begins to get smaller and go up and down and back and forth deliciously, and the scenery turns dense, gorgeous riparian canopy.
 This is my favorite leg of the ride.
-At Mile 10 (at the Soto Ranch—the name is over the gate, along with “Since 1910,” though the place looks brand new) the valley abruptly disappears, you cross the creek and the road becomes an uninterrupted, serious climb along the creek.
-After a while of this, the road goes unmissably from up to very hard up—like, 20% at times, and probably never less than 10%—to the turn-around at an obvious saddle.
+At Mile 10 (at the Soto Ranch—the name is over the gate, along with “Since 1910,” though the place looks brand new) the valley abruptly disappears, you cross the creek and the road becomes an uninterrupted, serious climb up the narrow canyon.
+After a while of this, the road goes unmissably from medium hard to very hard—like, 20% at times, and probably never less than 10%—to the turn-around at an obvious saddle.
 It’s a short but truly tough pitch.
 How hard is it?
-Consider: the ride totals about 2400 ft of gain, and it’s mostly in these two miles (it’s 900 ft of gain to Soto Ranch).
+Consider: the ride totals about 2400 ft of gain, and it’s mostly in these two miles (it’s 870 ft of gain to Soto Ranch).

-Adding miles: Option 1: If you ride on past the summit, you’ll do 3.7 miles of sweet road before you meet Hwy 46.
+Adding miles: At the turn-around point you are standing on a leg of the Santa Rita Rd./Cypress Mountain Rd. ride.
+Option 1: if you want just a bit more riding, continue on past the summit and ride 3.7 sweet miles of SR/CM backwards to the intersection with Hwy 46.
 This stretch is a bowl: it drops sharply for a bit through dense woods, then rolls through a pretty valley of grassy fields and oaks, then climbs up to Hwy 46.
 The road surface is at first poor, though nothing like what you’ve just ridden over, and soon it gets downright OK.
 If you turn around at Hwy 46, the only cost to adding this leg to the ride is the climb back to the summit, which is stiff.

 But now you have to get back to Cambria.
 If you can arrange a car pick-up, Cambria to Cayucos is only a bit harder than the route I’ve mapped.
-If not, you’re going to have to 1) ride 16 not-too-rewarding miles of Hwy 1, or 2) ride back the way you came, which involves you in 51 miles out and back, with 13 miles of serious climbing just on the way back and a Mapmyride estimate of 5030 ft gain overall.
-Not undoable, but not to be undertaken lightly.
+If not, you’re going to have to 1) ride 16 not-too-rewarding miles of Hwy 1, or 2) ride back the way you came, which involves you in 51 miles out and back, with 13 miles of climbing, much of it hard, on the way back and a Mapmyride estimate of 5030 ft gain overall.
+Not undoable, but not to be undertaken lightly, and I don’t find Old Creek Rd. at all rewarding uphill.

-And Option 5: if you get to the top of The Wall and you’ve got some legs left and want a change of pace, seriously consider riding the one mile to the summit of Cypress Mountain Rd. and back.
+Option 4: if you get to the top of The Wall and you’ve got just a bit of legs left and want a change of pace, consider riding the one mile from Santa Rosa Road to the summit of Cypress Mountain Rd. and back (see the Santa Rita/Cypress Mt. route for details).
 The vistas from the top are staggering—like the vistas from the top of The Wall, squared.
-The road is fairly steep, but the dirt road surface is very rideable (in the dry season).
+The road surface is smooth, but it’s steep and loose, so you’d like wider tires.